OlssonF/NEON-forecast-challenge-workshop/Submit_forecast/NEON_forecast_challenge_workshop_aquatics.md

 What about using yesterday’s air and water temperatures to predict tomorrow?
 Or including additional parameters?
 There’s a lot of variability in water temperatures unexplained by air temperature alone.
+Could we use the residuals from this fit to add an extra source of uncertainty?

     ## `geom_smooth()` using formula = 'y ~ x'